Senegal: Risk Assessment

-- Economic momentum linked to the implementation of major investment projects
+- Strong economic momentum linked to implementation of major investment projects

-- Supported by international donors under the Plan for an Emerging Senegal
+- Donor support under the Emerging Senegal Plan

-- Significant offshore oil and natural gas reserves
+- Significant oil and natural gas reserves off the Senegalese coast

-- Growth and exports subject to weather events and movements in commodity prices
+- Growth and exports at the mercy of weather events and commodity price developments

 - Low per capita wealth, unemployment and regional disparities